GeekTrainer/learn-django/Module2/Module2_Unit6.md

 [1]: https://www.sqlite.org/download.html "Link to SQLite webpage"

+When creating a database driven application you of course need a database.
+For development purposes, Django natively supports SQLite.
+We will explore how to create the initial database, and explore the schema.

-## Creating a SQLite database in Django
+## Creating the database

-The first step in creating the SQLite database is to navigate to the inner **adoptadog** folder and look inside to see the **settings.py** file.
-As you look through the file you will notice Django has provided the start-up code for our database.
-Now to activate the database go back to the main **adoptadog** folder and enter the following command into the command prompt.
+If you examine **settings.py** inside the **adoptadog** project, you will notice a variable called DATABASES with a property of `default`.
+This is the connection settings for the default database, which is SQLite out of the box.

+Django has a structure defined for new projects which contains tables for core features of the framework.
+However, the database is not created automatically.
+We can create the database by using migrate, which takes all staged changes for the database and applies them.
+In the case of SQLite, if the database is not already created Django will automatically create it.

+1. Inside **Visual Studio Code** open the inline terminal window by clicking **Terminal > New Terminal** (or hitting **Ctl + Shift+ `**)

+2. Execute the following command inside the terminal window

 ```bash
 python manage.py migrate